 As an employer you may be eligible for Disaster Unemployment Assistance (DUA).
 This is a federal program that provides temporary payments in a federally declared disaster area whose employment has been lost or interrupted as a direct result.
 Business owners who are self-employed, farmers, or commercial fishermen who is unemployed as a direct result of the disaster may be eligible.

 Information on unemployment for both employers that need to file an Unemployment Claim, or for employees that need to file for benefits.

-- CAI – Coronavirus Command Center for NC Employers
+- CAI – Coronavirus Recovery Command Center for NC Employers

 (919) 878-9222 or (336) 668-7746

 CAI, a non-profit membership organization to support management and human resources functions for NC employers.
-They have established a Coronavirus Command Center, and are hosting weekly calls on various employment/HR related issues.
+They have established a Recovery Command Center, and are hosting weekly calls on various employment/HR related issues.

 All Business Briefing/Other Call Recordings: